metallb/metallb/website/content/concepts/bgp.md

 ## FRR Mode

-MetalLB provides an experimental mode using FRR as a backend for the BGP layer.
+MetalLB provides a deployment mode that uses FRR as a backend for the BGP layer.

 When the FRR mode is enabled, the following additional features are available: